SIGNAL in Science

 |

-| The Michael Ryan Lab at the University of Texas studies the effect of sexual preference on the communication systems of tungara frogs, investigating the evolutionary advantages and costs of different call behaviors.
+The Michael Ryan lab at the University of Texas studies the effect of sexual preference on the communication systems of tungara frogs, investigating the evolutionary advantages and costs of different call behaviors.
+The research involves studying phonotaxis, which is the movement of an animal towards or away from a sound source (such as a female toward a calling male).

 Dr. Ryan used SIGNAL to generate a set of precisely varied synthetic male frog calls and played these back to females.
-Observed phonotactic behavior showed that females favor call complexity and suggested their role in shaping male call behavior.
-Mike then presented a graded set of frog stimuli to frog-eating bats and showed that the call complexity that attracts females also makes the callers acoustically easier to locate as prey.
+He showed that females favor male call complexity and that this preference in turn shapes male call behavior.

-News | News PDF | Paper |
+News | Paper |

-| Increasing Cattle Grazing Efficiency |
+Increasing Cattle Grazing Efficiency |

 |